-Because of the size and complexity of this project, Staff recommends that the Construction Manager/General Contractor (CM/GC) process be utilized.
-The CM/GC alternative contracting process is authorized for procurement of construction services under ORS 279C.337 provided that the Local Contract Review Board (the Board of Directors for PCC under ORS 297A.060) approves an exemption from competitive bidding.
-Under the CM/GC contracting method:
+Because of the size and complexity of this project, Staff recommends that the Design/Build (D/B) process be utilized.
+The D/B alternative contracting process is authorized for procurement of construction services under ORS 279C.337 provided that the Local Contract Review Board (the Board of Directors for PCC under ORS 297A.060) approves an exemption from competitive bidding.
+Under the D/B contracting method:

--Prospective contractors are solicited prior to completion

-of the design phase pursuant to a competitive request for proposals (RFP) process, where selection is based upon criteria relating to the experience and expertise of the contractor rather than low bid.

--The contractor works with the owner and architect during the design phase to develop the final design with the goals of improved constructability and value engineering, which results in fewer change orders and the ability to expedite the construction schedule.
-It also enables the contractor to be involved in the development of the construction program, including implementation of the College's inclusivity goals.
-(Under the standard design/bid/build method, the design is completed before the project is bid, award is based upon low bid, and the contractor comes on board at that point.)

--At the end of the design phase, the owner and contractor negotiate and agree on a guaranteed maximum price ("GMP") and the construction schedule for the construction phase of the project.
+- Prospective contractors are solicited at the start of the project using a competitive request for proposals (RFP) process, where selection is based upon criteria relating to the experience and expertise of the contractor rather than low bid. - The contractor is the lead and partners with an architectural firm as part of the team during the design phase, assisting in design development, constructability review, value engineering, scheduling, and estimating.
+It also enables the contractor to be involved in development of the construction program, including implementation of the College's inclusivity goals.
+(Under the standard design/bid/build method, the design is completed before the project is bid, award is based upon low bid, and the contractor comes on board at that point.) - At the end of the design phase, the owner and contractor negotiate and agree on a guaranteed maximum price ("GMP") and the construction schedule for the construction phase of the project.
 Execution of the GMP Amendment starts the construction phase of the project.

-The CM/GC alternative contracting method is commonly used by public contracting agencies for complex projects such as the Rock Creek projects.
+The D/B alternative contracting method is commonly used by public contracting agencies for complex projects such as the HT Westside Renovation.